Noom can change these terms at any time, and if you keep using the service after being notified, you are considered to have agreed to the new terms.

 Noom's updated terms make clearer that the platform provides behavioral support, not medical treatment, and that coaching and food data features may not be fully accurate.
 This clarification is important for users who might view Noom as a substitute for medical advice or treatment.
 The terms now explicitly reserve Noom's right to suspend or revoke your access at any time, which expands the company's unilateral control over your account.
 Review the updated terms carefully, especially if you rely on Noom for health management or have shared sensitive health information on the platform.

-View change record →If you continue using Noom after receiving a notice that terms have changed, you may be bound by new provisions, including changes to data use, arbitration, or fees, even if you did not actively review and consent to those changes.
+View full change record →If you continue using Noom after receiving a notice that terms have changed, you may be bound by new provisions, including changes to data use, arbitration, or fees, even if you did not actively review and consent to those changes.

 How other platforms handle this